Last Updated on

 Here’s some more compact equipment we reviewed:

-The Celestron 52238 C70 Mini Mak is our top choice, coming with an extra-compact design that is still compatible with the common 1.25” eyepiece design.
+The Celestron 52238 C70 Mini Mak is our top choice when it comes to the best compact spotting scope, coming with an extra-compact design that is still compatible with the common 1.25” eyepiece design.
 The Visionking 25-75×70 Maksutov is our runner-up, due to its large lens and good magnification, and only losing the top spot due to its lack of compatibility with 1.25” eyepieces.
 The Roxant Authentic Blackbird features an easy-to-use large focus ring, produces great images, and comes at an unbeatable price.
 The BARSKA 20-60×60 C011502 has a good lens, but feels cheap and is hard to focus, which drops it to fourth on our list.
 The Bushnell Sentry 12-36x50mm 789332 includes a lot of add-ins but creates poor images, which means we can put it no higher than last on our list.

-Hopefully, our reviews have given you a good idea of what you should look for when shopping for a spotting scope.
-Armed with this knowledge, you should be able to find the compact spotting scope that is perfect for you.
+Hopefully, our reviews of the best compact spotting scope have given you a good idea of what you should look for when shopping around.
+Armed with this knowledge, you should be able to find the best compact spotting scope that is perfect for you.

 Table of Contents